Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 To provide another example, let's define one more static enumeration, which will be based on string values now, rather than on numeric values.
 This is also typical if you store short codes that have longer decodes, e.g. a list of states with NJ as a code and "New Jersey" as a decode.

-If you open `sales_territory.xom` file, then you will see that sales territories have a `group` field, which specifies one of the territories' global regions: North America, Europe or Pacific.
+If you open `sales_territory.xom` file, then you will see that sales territories have a `group` field, which specifies one of the territories' global regions: North America, Europe, or the Pacific.

 ```xml title="sales_territory.xom"
 <object name="sales territory">